This Summer EXPLORE THE BEST OF VAIL

 With your appetite fully sated, take a timeout back in your condominium before kicking off your last night in Vail.
 Confirm details for a bespoke picnic experience at Ford Park by Vail Picnic before a BRAVO!
 Vail music festival concert at The Amp.
 The Vail Picnic experience features luxury linens and comfortable seating with specially-designed place settings.
 A variety of dinner options are available, but we recommend a grazing board from Grazing Fox.
 You can always bring extras into the BRAVO!
 Concert.

 The Gore Range provides the perfect backdrop for a beautiful evening of music in the mountains.
 BRAVO! features performances by the New York Philharmonic, Dallas Symphony Orchestra, and The Philadelphia Orchestra.
-In 2021, Academy of St. Martin in the Fields returns featuring music director and virtuoso violinist Joshua Bell.

 No matter what your pace, Vail has something for everyone, with memorable experiences around every corner and the perfect mix of relaxation, discovery, and adventure.
 We hope to welcome you back very soon!